Kendr.org

 • sample_request is published in the catalog so client tooling can bootstrap examples directly.

-Kendr keeps provider credentials and provider ordering behind the platform boundary.
-The surface contract is public, while the selected upstream can vary per configured surface without forcing client code to change.
+Kendr keeps private execution credentials and operational policy behind the platform boundary.
+The surface contract is public, while implementation choices can change without forcing client code to change.

-• Call GET /api/catalog when you need the current enabled surfaces, configured provider, or live price.
+• Call GET /api/catalog when you need the current enabled surfaces and live price.

 • Call POST /api/v1/query when you are ready to execute one of those surfaces.